Politics of Morocco: Political parties and elections

-On 26 November 2011, the initial results of the parliamentary elections were released.
-The moderate Islamist party, the Justice and Development Party (PJD), was projected to win the largest number of seats.
-However, the electoral rules were structured such that no political party could win more than 20 percent of the seats in the parliament.
+In the 2011 parliamentary elections, held on 25 November, the Justice and Development Party (PJD), an Islamist political party, won the largest number of seats in the House of Representatives.
+The electoral system, based on proportional representation, generally prevents any single party from obtaining an absolute majority of seats.

-The Justice and Development Party (PJD) remained the largest party, winning 125 of the 395 seats in the House of Representatives, a gain of 18 seats compared to the 2011 elections.
-Abdelillah Benkirane was reappointed Prime Minister by the King on 10 October.
-The Authenticity and Modernity Party (PAM) won 102 seats, and the rest of the seats were split among smaller parties.
+In the 2016 parliamentary elections, the PJD remained the largest party, winning 125 out of 395 seats in the House of Representatives, an increase compared to the 2011 elections.
+Abdelilah Benkirane was reappointed prime minister on 10 October 2016.
+The Authenticity and Modernity Party (PAM) came second with 102 seats, while other seats were distributed among several parties.

-In the September 2021 general election, the moderate Islamist PJD suffered an electoral wipeout, with the liberal National Rally of Independents becoming the largest party in Parliament.
-Its leader, Aziz Akhannouch, subsequently formed a coalition government with the Authenticity and Modernity Party and Istiqlal Party.
+In the 2021 parliamentary elections, the National Rally of Independents (RNI) emerged as the largest party in Parliament, while the PJD experienced a significant decline in representation.
+Aziz Akhannouch, leader of the RNI, subsequently formed a coalition government with the Authenticity and Modernity Party and the Istiqlal Party.

 Judicial branch

-The highest court in the judicial structure is the Supreme Court, whose judges are appointed by the King.
-The Youssoufi government continued to implement a reform program to develop greater judicial independence and impartiality.
+The highest court in Morocco is the Supreme Court, whose judges are appointed by the King.
+Efforts to strengthen judicial independence and impartiality have been undertaken through various reform programs, including those initiated during the government of Abderrahmane Youssoufi.

 Administrative divisions

-Since 2015 Morocco officially administers 12 regions: Béni Mellal-Khénifra, Casablanca-Settat, Dakhla-Oued Ed-Dahab, Drâa-Tafilalet, Fès-Meknès, Guelmim-Oued Noun, Laâyoune-Sakia El Hamra, Marrakech-Safi, Oriental, Rabat-Salé-Kénitra, Souss-Massa and Tanger-Tetouan-Al Hoceima.
-The regions are administered by Walis and governors appointed by the King.
+Since 2015, Morocco has been divided into 12 regions: Béni Mellal-Khénifra, Casablanca-Settat, Dakhla-Oued Ed-Dahab, Drâa-Tafilalet, Fès-Meknès, Guelmim-Oued Noun, Laâyoune-Sakia El Hamra, Marrakech-Safi, Oriental, Rabat-Salé-Kénitra, Souss-Massa, and Tanger-Tetouan-Al Hoceima.